mrtngamper/IEGUI/Documentation/README.md

 A Settings implementation has been made.
 It provided the option to store and load data contained in an instance of context.
 - __Commit: WelcomeView + MainView merged__ <br>
 The two views and their affiliated controllers have been merged.
-The main application has also been adapted
+The main application has also been adapted.

 #### 18-05-22
 - __Commit: Fix WelcomeView__ <br>